The GA’s Housing Guide: Best Practices for Finding Housing

 Resources for finding housing

-- Visit the Berkeley Graduate Division’s article, “Tips for Finding Housing in Berkeley” and the Daily Cal’s housing issue to learn about what housing options and services are available for students.
+- Visit the Berkeley Graduate Division’s article, “Tips for Finding Housing in Berkeley,” the Daily Cal’s housing issue, and CalRentals’ tips and resources to learn about what housing options and services are available for students.
 We will highlight three unique resources for students to acquire housing:

 - CalRentals is a university-provided service that contains off-campus rental listings for students (free), faculty, staff, and UC Berkeley affiliates.
 Some listings on CalRentals will not appear on public rental-listing sites such as Craigslist and vice versa.
 The site also includes a useful housing resources guide.